Meet the Candidates

 Interested in Becoming a Director?

-As a member-owned and operated organization, the leadership from a knowledgeable and skilled Board is viral to Sunrise's commitment to excellence through good governance.
+As a member-owned and operated organization, the leadership from a knowledgeable and skilled Board is vital to Sunrise's commitment to excellence through good governance.

 FAQs